Maps and data

 Mobile and desktop apps

-There are many options for exploring geospatial data.
-Here are a few free apps we know of:
+There are many options for exploring geospatial data including:

-- QGIS – an open source geographic information system.
+- QGIS (external site) – an open source geographic information system.

-- Explorer for ArcGIS and ArcGIS Explorer Desktop – a viewer and mapping programme with mobile and desktop versions.
+- Explorer for ArcGIS and ArcGIS Explorer Desktop (external site) – a viewer and mapping programme with mobile and desktop versions.

-- ArcGIS Online – offers online mapping, supported with data from ESRI.
+- ArcGIS Online (external site) – offers online mapping, supported with data from ESRI.

-- My Maps – Google online tool to create and share custom maps.
+- My Maps (external site) – Google online tool to create and share custom maps.

-- Google Earth Pro – view and use a variety of content, including map and terrain data and imagery.
+- Google Earth Pro (external site) – view and use a variety of content, including map and terrain data and imagery.

-- ArcGIS Earth – explore any part of the world, accommodates 2D and 3D map data formats including KML.
+- ArcGIS Earth (external site) – explore any part of the world, accommodates 2D and 3D map data formats including KML.

-- DNR GPS – GPS download / upload software.
+- DNR GPS (external site) – GPS download / upload software.

 Geospatial information is vital to DOC, underpinning management decisions, science, policy, accounting and communications.